 The first stop was only 10 miles along the road: the iconic Sundial Bridge in Redding, CA. Designed by Spaniard Santiago Calatrava, the 700 feet / 210m bridge over the Sacramento river links the north and south campuses of Turtle Bay Exploration Park for bikes and pedestrians.
-Due to the cantilever support tower design, the bridge spans the entire river which is done intentionally as not to disturb the upstream migration of the Chinook Salmon to their spawning grounds.
-The glass and metal surface does get quite hot during the summer: despite that fact that we were there around 10am, many people were already carrying their toddlers and dogs!
+Due to the cantilever support tower design, the bridge spans the entire river, which is done intentionally as not to disturb the upstream migration of the Chinook Salmon to their spawning grounds.
+The glass and metal surface does get quite hot during the summer: even though we were there around 10am, many people were already carrying their toddlers and dogs!

 This stretch of the I-5 isn’t dubbed the Cascade Wonderland Highway for nothing.
-It was a very pleasant drive though varied landscapes, climbing to an elevation of about 4,000ft / 1,200m.
+It was an enjoyable drive through varied landscapes, climbing to an elevation of about 4,000ft / 1,200m.

-Besides some scenic pics, Mount Shasta, Black Butte and the Willow Creek Rest Stop at the Klamath River close to Yreka, CA are pictured above.
-The latter had several display signs about the State of Jefferson, a movement for establishment of a 51st US state – with Yreka as proposed capital – intended for the rural residents of southern Oregon and Northern California feeling neglected by the central state governments.
+Besides some scenic pics, Mount Shasta, Black Butte, and the Willow Creek Rest Stop at the Klamath River close to Yreka, CA, are pictured above.
+The latter had several display signs about the State of Jefferson, a movement for the establishment of a 51st US state – with Yreka as proposed capital – intended for the rural residents of southern Oregon and Northern California feeling neglected by the central state governments.
 Several attempts to separate have taken place since the 1940s.
-With the movement getting more traction in the last 5 years and references can be found on very unexpected places.
+With the movement getting more traction in the last 5 years and references can be found in very unexpected places.